What is the coronavirus (COVID-19)?

-Suggested: Wearing a non-medical mask if you have no symptoms is recommended for periods when it not possible to consistently maintain a 2-metre physical distance from others – such as crowded public settings.
+Suggested: Non-medical masks or face coverings must be worn while in common indoor areas at MSVU, starting July 31.
+Wearing a non-medical mask Wearing a mask even if you have no symptoms is also recommended for periods when it not possible to consistently maintain a 2-metre physical distance from others – such as crowded public settings.

 Students, faculty and staff with health-related questions or concerns about COVID-19 are encouraged to contact Maxine Brewer, RN and MSVU Health Services Manager.
 She can be reached at Maxine.Brewer@msvu.ca or 902-457-6353.

 Washing your hands frequently with soap and warm water is the best way to reduce the spread of germs:

 - Wet your hands with warm running water

 - Add soap and scrub for 15-20 seconds